hako/branca/README.md

 )

 func main() {
-	b := branca.NewBranca("verysecretkey")
+	b := branca.NewBranca("supersecretkeyyoushouldnotcommit") // This key must be exactly 32 bytes long.

 	// Encode String to Branca Token.
 	token, err := b.EncodeToString("Hello world!")
 	if err != nil {
 		fmt.Println(err)
 	}

-    	// b.SetTTL(3600) // Uncomment this to set an expiration (or ttl) of the token (in seconds).
+    	//b.SetTTL(3600) // Uncomment this to set an expiration (or ttl) of the token (in seconds).
-    	// token = "87xcBk8vNwiXfuSlNx7DOJFFi7aamFqMqrlevkfJLZdyZpOJUaVOn5OsYA04k351AQhIbYYkm4TPK" // This token will be not allowed if a ttl is set.
+    	//token = "87y8daMzSkn7PA7JsvrTT0JUq1OhCjw9K8w2eyY99DKru9FrVKMfeXWW8yB42C7u0I6jNhOdL5ZqL" // This token will be not allowed if a ttl is set.

 	// Decode Branca Token.
 	message, err := b.DecodeToString(token)